Our Journal

 Featured funeral celebrant – Sandra Jason

 At Tomorrow Funerals our focus is on ‘celebrations of life.’
 That’s why our celebrant partners are so important to us.
+Today we talk to our featured funeral celebrant – Sandra Jason.

 As a Melbourne Funeral Celebrant, Sandra Jason is in demand and after working with her, we’ve come to understand why.